Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 As a side remark, we note that the friction force and the wear rate both increase roughly linearly with the normal force $F_\mathrm{N}$ whenever tested, e.g., for 1-runs at $T = 20^\circ$C and $v = 3$~mm/s, see Fig.~\ref{1FN.2mu.and.wear2.eps}.
-This is expected if increasing the load increases the area of real contact proportional to $F_\mathrm{N}$, while leaving typical cluster sizes approximately unchanged.
-The former assumption is well established from a wide range of theories and simulations, while the latter can be motivated by the observation that characteristic cluster sizes change by less than a factor of two when the relative contact area $A/A_0$ increases by a factor of ten, at least for Hurst roughness exponents $H \gtrsim 0.8$ and at loads well below contact-area percolation, which lies near $A/A_0 \approx 0.42$~\cite{Muser2018L}.
+This is expected if increasing the load increases the area of real contact proportional to $F_\mathrm{N}$, while leaving typical contact-patch sizes approximately unchanged.
+The former assumption is well established from a wide range of theories and simulations, while the latter is also true~\cite{Muser2018L}, at least for the system and pressure range of interest in this study (see Theory section).
 The dashed line in Fig.~\ref{1FN.2mu.and.wear2.eps} corresponds to a wear rate of $k_\mathrm{W}\approx1.12\times10^{-2}$~mg/Nm, which is smaller than the average wear rate for 1-runs during the run-in over the first 300.8~m sliding distance, $2.47\times10^{-2}$~mg/Nm.

 The running‐in of a self‐mated granite contact in water and the velocity dependence of the friction coefficient are shown in Fig. \ref{1logv.2mu.in.water.many.v.eps} for a normal force of $F_\mathrm{N} = 250$~N and at a temperature of $T = 20^\circ$C. The friction coefficient first increases monotonically from 0.63 to 0.88 during a 10-run at 3~mm/s.
 Without removing the debris, the same velocity sweep explored earlier in Fig.~\ref{1x.2FxoverFz.last.eps} was conducted next.
 The friction coefficient remained approximately constant from $v = 1~\upmu$m/s to 3~mm/s, but then decreased from its small velocity value of $\mu \approx 0.9$ to $\mu \approx 0.85$ at $v = 1$~cm/s.
-This drop explains the stick–slip dynamics reported earlier in Fig. \ref{1x.2mu.dry.last1.eps}(b), since decreasing $\mu(v)$ relationships unavoidably lead to unsteady motion when the system is driven at constant velocity using a finite (machine/granite-block) compliance.
+This drop explains the stick–slip dynamics reported earlier in Fig. \ref{1x.2mu.dry.last1.eps}(b), since decreasing $\mu(v)$ relationships unavoidably lead to unsteady motion when the system is driven at constant velocity using a finite (machine/granite-block) compliance and small intrinsic damping.